abo-ah-md/holbertonschool-binary_trees/README.md

 # holbertonschool-binary_trees
-emplementation of binary tree in C
+implementation of binary tree in C